artof-ilvo/artof-ilvo.github.io/docs/source/index.rst

 based on Global Navigation Satellite System (GNSS) positioning.

 The robot supports the four-wheel-drive four-wheel-steer (4WD4WS), skid- and Ackerman steering vehicle configuration for different agricultural tasks in arable farming and horticulture.
-The framework can be integrated on a robot platform during the development and construction or can be added with a customized after-market kit.
+The framework can be integrated into a robot platform during development and construction or added with a customized after-market kit.
-The ARTOF framework was integrated in several robots until now and is also used for steering guidance on an implement carrier.
+The ARTOF framework has been integrated into several robots until now and is also used for steering guidance on an implement carrier.

 .. note::

-   This ARTOF project started in 2019 at `ILVO <https://ilvo.vlaanderen.be/en>`_ within the `European Interreg-Vlaanderen CIMAT <https://www.cimat.be/>`_ project and is still under active development to support in other EU projects.
+   This ARTOF project started in 2019 at `ILVO <https://ilvo.vlaanderen.be/en>`_ within the `European Interreg-Vlaanderen CIMAT <https://www.cimat.be/>`_ project and is still under active development to support other EU projects.

 ARTOF integrations